About the Artist/Site

 Born in Hannover to a postal worker and his wife, after completing his elementary education Julius Klingebiel took a job as a mechanic with the German army.
 He also chose to become a member of the Sturmabteilung (S.A.), the paramilitary organization of the National Socialist (Nazi) party.

-In 1939, in a serious fit of anger, Klingebiel killed his stepson and threatened his wife.[i]
+In 1939, in a serious fit of anger, Klingebiel attacked his stepson and threatened his wife.[i]
 He was arrested by the police and transferred to psychiatric custody, where he was formally diagnosed as a paranoid schizophrenic.
 In 1940 he was moved to a hospital in Göttingen, where he was examined and treated by various departments.

 In accordance with National Socialist policy he was forcibly sterilized, but he escaped the Nazi euthanasia program, in all probability thanks to the then director of the hospital.
 After World War II, although the reassessment of his case was required by law, for unknown reasons this was not done, so he was forcibly re-hospitalized without any chance to have his condition re-evaluated.